entando/entando-test-automation/README.md

 The following commands to run the tests have to be run from inside the `entando-test-automation/ui-tests` folder:
 - `npx cypress run`: this command runs the entire test suite
 - `npx cypress run --spec "./cypress/e2e/{PATH}/{FILE_NAME}.cy.js"`: this command runs a specific test spec file
-- `npm run cypress:{TAG}`: this command runs only the tests that have a certain tag.
-These are the currently used tags:
+- `npm run cypress:{TAG}`: this command runs a script that selects only certain tests to run.
+These are the currently used tags for the script:
 ```
 smoke
 sanity